Before building work starts

 It’s important to understand ‘contingency’ or ‘PC sums’ on the quote could be either provisional sums or prime cost sums.

-A provisional sum sets aside money for specific building work when there is not enough detail to provide a fixed price (ie the item has not yet been purchased or chosen and the installation cost is unknown).
-Ask the contractor to confirm that the amount quoted will be adequate for the quality of goods you are expecting.
+A provisional sum sets aside money for specific building work when there is not enough detail to provide a fixed price (i.e. the item has not yet been purchased or chosen and the installation cost is unknown).
+Ask the building contractor to confirm that the amount quoted will be adequate for the quality of goods you are expecting.

-A prime cost sum sets aside a fixed amount for a certain item (eg kitchen sink) so that you can choose these yourself.
-If you choose a product
+A prime cost sum sets aside a fixed amount for a certain item (e.g. kitchen sink) so that you can choose these yourself.
+If you choose a product that costs more than the allocated prime cost sum, you will need to pay extra.
+A prime cost sum does not include any installation costs.

-When you’ve made your decision and chosen your contractor, you should send written notification to those who missed out.
+When you’ve made your decision and chosen your building contractor, you should send written notification to those who missed out.

 Restricted building work

 You need to start thinking about Restricted Building Work (RBW) from the start of your project.
-You must use a Licensed Building Practitioner (LBP) to do or supervise the RBW.

 Restricted building work is everything that involves or affects the following: